“I feel like I have my independence back”

 Maria was 18 when she joined the Women’s Royal Army as a Private.
 She moved up the ranks to become a Corporal, before leaving the corps for the Territorial Army in 1993 and becoming a nurse at her local hospital.

-It was while working as a nurse that Maria was diagnosed with the hereditary sight loss condition Leber’s optic neuropathy.
+During her work as a nurse that Maria was diagnosed with the hereditary sight loss condition Leber’s optic neuropathy.
 Within a year of diagnosis, she was registered blind, an experience that Maria found utterly devastating.

-Since joining the charity Maria has taken IT training, run a marathon and thrown herself into activities from wing-walking to white water rafting.
+Since joining the charity Maria has undertaken IT training.
+She has also run a marathon and thrown herself into activities from wing-walking to white water rafting.

 Maria driving a truck whilst in the Armed Forces

-Maria says: “I really do feel like I have my independence back.
+“I really do feel like I have my independence back.
 I’m so grateful to Blind Veterans UK.
 Their support has been life-changing, and my happiness and independence is down to them and the help they’ve given me over the past 13 years.
 I always say they saved my life!”

-Now Maria is on a mission to reach other vision-impaired ex-Service men and women and help others in her role as an Eye Clinic Liaison Officer (ECLO) based at the St Helen’s hospital.
+Maria is now on a mission to reach other vision-impaired ex-Service men and women and help others in her role as an Eye Clinic Liaison Officer (ECLO) based at the St Helen’s Hospital.